appproach/github_course/Readme.md

-this is a simple demo file
+this is a simple demo file and is updated again